survivejs/webpack-book/manuscript/styling/01_loading.md

 ![Stylus](images/stylus.png)

 [Stylus](http://stylus-lang.com/) is yet another example of a CSS processor.
 It works well through [stylus-loader](https://www.npmjs.com/package/stylus-loader). [yeticss](https://www.npmjs.com/package/yeticss) is a pattern library that works well with it.

+{pagebreak}

 Consider the following configuration:

 ```javascript
 {